Sec. 1 Information on the collection of personal data

 In the context of contract processing, the data is stored on the servers of the above service providers, Lapp Service GmbH and SETU GmbH (Königsturmstr.
 28, 73525 Schwäbisch Gmünd).

-On our website we use the open source software tool Matomo (formerly PIWIK) to analyse the surfing behaviour of our users.
+For our chain configurator we use the open source software tool Matomo (formerly PIWIK) to analyse the surfing behaviour of our users.
 The software places a cookie on the user's computer (see above for cookies).
 If individual pages of our website are accessed, the following data is stored:

 (1) Two bytes of the IP address of the user's calling system